NASA's Mars Curiosity rover captures a new selfie

 Just to the viewer’s left of Curiosity’s frontmost wheel is a hole the rover driller at a rock feature named ‘Hutton’.

-Curiosity is one of many robotic craft currently exploring Mars.
-Planetary scientists on the hunt for signs of life elsewhere in our Solar System want to learn more about Mars’s ancient history, as it is thought the Red Planet was once much wetter than it currently is today.
+Curiosity is one of many robotic craft currently exploring Mars, including NASA's new Perseverance rover, which is due to land on the Red Planet on 18 February 2021.
+Planetary scientists on the hunt for signs of life elsewhere in our Solar System want to learn more about Mars's ancient history, as it is thought the Red Planet was once much wetter than it currently is today.

 As a result, it is one of the best places in the Solar System to look for signs of conditions that could potentially once have supported life.